theobald-software/theobald-software.github.io/content/_en/editorial-guide/ui-style-guide/spelling-and-grammar.md

 #### Commas
 Use commas to separate items in a series, and use commas to separate certain kinds of clauses.
-In a series of three or more items, use a comma before the final and or or to avoid potentially changing the meaning of the sentence.
+In a series of three or more items, use a comma before the final and or to avoid potentially changing the meaning of the sentence.
 This comma is called a serial comma or an Oxford comma.

 | Recommended | Not recommended |
 | :------ |:--- |
 |yunIO is a no-code application for designing, automating, and integrating SAP processes in the cloud.| yunIO is a no-code application for designing, automating and integrating SAP processes in the cloud.|

 #### Semicolons
 If possible, avoid using semicolons.
-When joining two closely related independent clauses where a period or a comma is not as effective.
+Otherwhise, when joining two closely related independent clauses where a period or a comma is not as effective.